ionStici/react/mds/next/data-fetching.md

+# Data Fetching

-## Fetching Data in a Page
+## Fetching Data on the Server

-In the `app` folder, each component is a server component.
-Therefore, data fetching occurs on the server.
+In the `app` folder, by default components are rendered on the server, therefore data fetching occurs on the server.

 ```jsx
 export default async function Page() {